 Mr. Huschitt joined Badger State Ethanol in January of 2002.
 Mr. Huschitt started as Badger State Ethanol's Commodity Manager where he has managed the commodity and logistical functions of all of BSE's inputs and outputs.
 Since that time, Mr. Huschitt has worked into the General Manager role while still overseeing the management of all commodities and logistics.
-Mr. Huschitt currently serves as President of the Wisconsin Agri-Business Association which plays a vital role in Wisconsin's Feed and Grain Industries.
+Mr. Huschitt currently serves on the board of the Wisconsin Agri-Business Association which plays a vital role in Wisconsin's Feed and Grain Industries.
 Mr. Huschitt also, currently serves as president of the Wisconsin Biofuels Association, which is an industry group advocating for the ethanol industry.

 Mr. Huschitt is proud to be a resident of Monroe where he and his wife Heather raise their three boys; Hunter; Heath; and Chase.
 They are members of the St. Victors Church and he takes an active role in coaching his boys in YMCA sport programs.

 Prior to returning back to Wisconsin; Mr. Huschitt spent seven years merchandising and managing grain assets for The Scoular Company in Overland Park; KS and Continental Grain in Hutchinson, KS and Amarillo; TX.
 In those roles he has managed millions of bushels of space and traded corn; wheat; and sorghum from California to the feedlots of Texas.

 Mr. Huschitt graduated from the University of Wisconsin- Madison with at BS in Agricultural Business Management.
 He has served as a Wisconsin State FFA Officer and holds both State & National FFA Degrees.